-Most people define audience segmentation as an approach to identify subgroups of an audience in order to tailor creative campaigns to each one.
+Most people define audience segmentation as an approach to identify micro communities on social media in order to tailor creative campaigns to each one.

 In this video, I talk about using audience segmentation to plan for campaigns and programs.
 Enjoy the video below and subscribe to my Youtube channel to be the notified when new videos are added.